TangRufus/thoughtbot-playbook-single-page/README.markdown

 * easier to search
 * easier to read offline
 * easier to print out to read and annotate on paper
-* more portable to other formats, like PDF or plain text (use elinks -dump)
+* easier to convert to other formats, like PDF or plain text (use elinks -dump)

 To run: